Why Conduct a Sales Pipeline Audit?

-Sales Audits are vital if you’re serious about managing sales growth, building an environment for sales success and cultivating a continuous sales improvement culture.
+Sales Pipeline Audit is vital if you’re serious about managing sales growth, building an environment for sales success and cultivating a continuous sales improvement culture.

 The truth is – sometimes you just don’t know what you don’t know!